franhancock/Metastability-demystified/META_MODELLING/README.md

 #### The code for the signatures is in the Signatures folder

-AAL116 parcellated data for 20 Healthy controls and 20 patients with Schizophrenia are supplied Source - COBRE - See Metastability as a candidate neuromechanistic marker for schizophrenia, PLOS ONE 20
+AAL116 parcellated data for 20 Healthy controls and 20 patients with Schizophrenia are supplied Source - COBRE - See Metastability as a candidate neuromechanistic marker for schizophrenia, 10.1371/journal.pone.0282707

 Modify the **loadParameters.m** if you are running this code on your own data.